-The Sengio della Sisilla, more briefly called Sisilla, is an impressive tower belonging to the Piccole Dolomiti (Little Dolomites), Sengio Alto Subgroup, with vertical or overhanging walls dominating Passo di Campogrosso and the nearby Refuge Toni Giuriolo.
+The Sengio della Sisilla, more briefly called Sisilla, is an impressive tower belonging to the Piccole Dolomiti (Little Dolomites), Sengio Alto Subgroup, with vertical and somewhere overhanging walls overhelming the Passo di Campogrosso and the nearby Rifugio Toni Giuriolo.
 The tower marks the Southern extremity of the Sengio Alto chain, a short mountain range composed by fine towers and pinnacles of dolomitic appearance, as Torre d’Émmele and Baffelan, located between Passo Pian delle Fugazze to the North and Passo di Campogrosso to the South.
 The Eastern side of the chain (Vicenza province) is more vertical and rocky, while the Western one (Trento province) has shorter rocky walls and less steep slopes, descending to the woods and the meadows below.

 The Sengio Alto is crossed by a panoramic path, called Sentiero di Arroccamento, dating back to the First World War.
 This is an extraordinary old military path, winding between the peaks of Sengio Alto Subgroup and crossing it from Malga Cornetto m.
 1220 to the Refuge Toni Giuriolo on Passo di Campogrosso m.
 1456.
 The path was realized by the Italian Military Engineers Corp during the First World War.

 The Sisilla marks to the South the beginning of the Sengio Alto chain and strongly characterizes this sector.
 The yellow-gray South-East wall of Sisilla, the one facing the Passo Campogrosso, rises for about 120 meters at its highest point, but it's very impressive and cut by two equidistant grassy ledges that divide the wall into three portions.
 Several difficult climbing routes run on this wall.